 The NRC will continue working with the TSTF to make improvements to the STS.
 In recent years, requested changes from industry stakeholders have become more complex (e.g., risk-informed STS changes).
 To ensure the traveler process achieves the regulatory efficiencies that were initially intended, and to align on priorities, the NRC holds quarterly public meetings and monthly status calls with the TSTF.

-One traveler was approved since the last report.
-This brings a total of two approved travelers by the NRC in 2019.
+The NRC approved two travelers in 2019.
 Three travelers are under review.
 The latest status report of travelers currently under review is publicly available (Agencywide Documents Access and Management System (ADAMS) Accession No. ML19058A023); this report is updated quarterly.